Last Updated on

 Topics include communicating with kids, cyberbullying, privacy, screen time, and digital estate planning.

 This podcast teaches parents how to help their kids establish a positive digital reputation.
 It also makes parents aware of the dangerous ways kids use various apps.
-The host, Josh Ochs, frequently speaks to students and parents.
+The host, Josh Ochs of Smart Social, frequently speaks to students and parents.
 Some of the episodes are recordings of these talks.

 The information is good, but much of it is repeated from episode to episode.